pbailis/cassandra-pbs/README.md

 This is a clean rewrite of the code we used in our [tech report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2012/EECS-2012-4.pdf).
-We've done some rough checks to make sure this code matches our original code, but the main purpose of this code is to provide a concise, readable implementation of PBS in a real data store.
+The main purpose of this code is to provide a concise, readable implementation of PBS in a real data store.
+We've favored patch brevity over optimizations that might be worthwhile someday (e.g., wire protocol changes).
+We've done some basic checking to ensure that this code matches the original implementation from our paper.

 We've implemented the analysis portion in Python, but, after making some design decisions about the best UI, it'd be trivial (a day or so)